Ongoing CFLE-Approved Meetings

 The following ongoing courses are approved for continuing education for the Certified Family Life Educator (CFLE) credential.
 In order to maintain certification, applicants must accrue a total of 100 Contact Hours or 10 Continuing Education Units (CEUs) within a five-year period.
 Learn more about recertification.

-(Contact Hours/CEUs will be listed later)
+(Contact Hours/CEUs will be listed on each year's program)

 (Contact Hours/CEUs vary)